raul23/CompTIA-Security-SY0-601/README.rst

   - Two years of experience in IT administration with a security focus
 - **Languages:** English, Japanese

-**NOTES:**
+`:information_source:`

   - English version of SY0-501 will retire in July 31, 2021 and other
     languages will retire Q1 2022
   - `Try a sample PBQs`_

+|

 **Reference:** `Exam details`_ (comptia.org)